wsmelton/old_github_io/_posts/2017-08-30-dbatools-sql-agent.md

 One main thing I have seen folks post about in forums and ask questions about on Slack or Twitter is how to utilize the module via an Agent step.
 This is possible but at this time can only be done in a particular manner.

-You have two options for running PowerShell code via a Agent step.
+You have two options for running PowerShell code via an Agent step.

 1. PowerShell
 2. Operating System (CmdExec)